cgreen69/MyBankClient/readme.md

 ## Installation

-Download or clone the repo from the repo.
+Download or clone the repo.
+Open a command prompt in the MyBankClient folder.
 Run the following command

 ```install
 npm install